 As Warren Buffet says, ‘accounting is the language of business.’
 It defines how we think about business.
 This is important because accounting standards drive company reporting, which in turn drives capital flows, regulatory frameworks, governance, and management behavior.

-If current accounting standards create an environment where opportunities and risk are hidden, then Boards, management teams and investors need to recognize the issues faced and look beyond the balance sheet and P&L when assessing value.
+If current accounting standards create an environment where opportunities and risk are hidden, then Boards, management teams and investors need to recognise the issues faced and look beyond the balance sheet and P&L when assessing value.

 For investors, this means for example taking a closer look at the costs associated with R&D and the development of intangible assets (which may depress earnings), to assess the likely current and value of the assets being created.